Qingdao

 Qingdao is a major seaport and naval base, as well as a commercial and financial center.
 It is home to electronics multinationals such as Haier and Hisense.
 The Jiaozhou Bay Bridge, links the main urban area of Qingdao with Huangdao district, straddling the Jiaozhou Bay sea areas.
-Its historic German-style architecture and Tsingtao Brewery, the second largest brewery in China are legacies of the German occupation (1898-1914).
+Its historic German-style architecture and Tsingtao Brewery, the second largest brewery in China, are legacies of the German occupation (1898–1914).
 Qingdao is classified as a Large-Port Metropolis.

-In the 2020 Global Financial Centers Index, Qingdao ranked 47th; the index is published by the Z/Yen Group and China Development Institute, the other Chinese cities on the list being Shanghai, Hong Kong, Beijing, Shenzhen, Guangzhou, Chengdu, Nanjing, Xi'an, Tianjin, Hangzhou, Dalian, and Wuhan.
-In 2007, Qingdao was named as one of China's top ten cities by the Chinese Cities Brand Value Report, which was released at the 2007 Beijing Summit of China Cities Forum.
+In 2007, Qingdao was named as one of China's top ten cities by the Chinese Cities Brand Value Report.
 In 2009, Qingdao was named China's most livable city by the Chinese Institute of City Competitiveness.
-In 2018, Qingdao held the Shanghai Cooperation Organisation summit.
-In 2020, Qingdao was rated as a Gamma+ level global city by the Globalization and World Cities Research Network.
+In 2018, Qingdao held the Shanghai Cooperation Organization summit.
+In the 2024 Global Financial Centers Index, Qingdao ranked 31st.
+In 2024, Qingdao was rated as a Beta- level global city by the Globalization and World Cities Research Network.

-Qingdao is also one of the world's top 80 cities for global scientific research as tracked by the Nature Index.
-The city is home to several notable universities, including the Ocean University of China, China University of Petroleum, Shandong University of Science and Technology, Qingdao, Qingdao University of Science and Technology Qingdao University of Technology, and Qingdao Agricultural University.
+Qingdao is also one of the world's top 35 cities for global scientific research as tracked by the Nature Index.
+The city was also ranked 20th globally in the "Global Top 100 Science & Technology Cluster Cities" as of 2024.
+It is home to several notable universities, including the Ocean University of China, China University of Petroleum, Shandong University of Science and Technology, Qingdao University, Qingdao University of Science and Technology, Qingdao University of Technology, and Qingdao Agricultural University.